rethamlai/customer-prediction-using-machine-learning/README.md

 **gridsearch.py**

 - This Python file is used to gridsearch model parameters for the random forest model, XGBoost model and Light GBM model.
-To change the parameter search space, please see parameters_gridsearch.py.
-The algorithm will take a subsample of the training data for grid searching (which the user can change using random1Dict and random2Dict in "parameters_gridsearch.py"
+The algorithm will take a subsample of the training data for grid searching.
+To change the parameter search space or the subsample of data used for grid searching , please see "parameters_gridsearch.py".

 **train.py**

 - This Python file is used to train the various classification and regression models using the training data.
-Users can first run "gridsearch.py" to find the optimal parameters before changing the parameters found in "parameters_train_and_predict.py" for training.
+Users can first run "gridsearch.py" to find the optimal parameters.
+Once found, users can input the results into "parameters_train_and_predict.py" for training.
 The algorithm will take a subsample of the training data each time (which the user can change using random1Dict and random2Dict in "parameters_train_and_predict.py").

 **predict.py**